RenrenRihitoRayo/dpl/README.md

 # DPL – The Dumb Programming Language

-> "Simplicity is everywhere in DPL, like an airport cutting expenses."
+> "Simplicity is everywhere in DPL, like an airport cutting expenses.
-> "DPL gives you freedom.
+> DPL gives you freedom.
 In return, it's your fault when you fail."

 Welcome to **DPL**, the programming language that doesn't try to be smart — just **dumb enough to let you do whatever you want**.
 DPL is minimal, messy, and proud of it.
 There are no style rules.
 There are no guardrails.
 Just a loosely-held-together interpreter and your own chaotic energy.